-Most often, you will encounter a dilemma about food and wine matching, and less commonly how to wine and food matching.
+You will often encounter a dilemma about food and wine matching and, less commonly, how to wine and food matching.
 You can read some general tips on combining wine and food in our first record on this topic, and this time, we will talk about this topic in more detail.
 Meat foods are undoubtedly among the most common foods in connection with wines.
-All types of meat are in a good connection with wine, but of course, for each type of meat, we must carefully select the appropriate type of wine.
+All types of meat are in a good connection with wine, but of course, we must carefully select the appropriate type of wine for each type of meat.
 It is important for the wine, which meat and sauce are on the dish.
-Wine is very sensitive about this.
+Wine is susceptible to this.

 Golden Rules for Food and Wine Matching

-We mentioned sauces, which can completely change the basic taste of the meat, and also care should be taken of spices.
-Strong spice and spices in desserts, sausages, and salami can require a completely different wine selection that would otherwise be expected from the basic meal.
+We mentioned sauces, which can completely change the meat’s basic taste, so you should pay attention to spices.
+Strong spice and spices in desserts, sausages, and salami can require a completely different wine selection than you would otherwise expect from the basic meal.

 Some Practical Advice About Food and Wine Matching

-– With boiled pork, a lot of white wines and roses are well-caught, and you can serve white and even red wines to baked and dried pork.
-Dry Malvasia, dried or semi-dry sauvignon and cabernet sauvignon and blue frank or Cviček are an excellent companion to baked pork.
+– With boiled pork, many white wines and roses are well-caught, and you can serve white and even red wines with baked and dried pork.
+Dry Malvasia, dried or semi-dry sauvignon, cabernet sauvignon, and blue frank or Cviček are excellent companions to baked pork.

 – Beef with a preparation method greatly changes its selection of wines.
-Cooked is well supplemented with some white wine or cviček which is very lite but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, blue pinot.
-For the roast-lung is better to prepare a red wine which has been matured for years.
+Cooked is well supplemented with some white wine or cviček, which is very lite, but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, or blue pinot.
+Preparing a red wine that has matured for years is better for roast beef.
 We recommend cabernet sauvignon or merlot.

 – For dried and smoked delicacies like prosciutto and ham, it is advisable to try out how spicy and salty they are.
-You can choose some of the white wine, while the red ones are more varied.
-Among the Slovenian wines, you can choose “Teran, Refošk, Modra Frankinja, Barbera, and Cabernet Sauvignon”.
+You can choose some of the white wines, while the red ones are more varied.
+Among the Slovenian wines, you can choose “Teran, Refošk, Modra Frankinja, Barbera, and Cabernet Sauvignon.”

 – Goose meat and turkey are also adaptable, as they come with red wines and also with semi-dry white wines.
-Among the dry, you can choose Pinella(the autochthonous vine in Slovenia), between semi-dry chardonnay or rhine riesling, while between the red you can choose merlot, cabernet sauvignon, blue pinot or “Refosco”.
+Among the dry, you can choose Pinella(the autochthonous vine in Slovenia), between semi-dry chardonnay or rhine riesling.
+In contrast, between the red, you can choose merlot, cabernet sauvignon, blue pinot, or “Refosco.”

 Of course, there are many more recommended combinations of meat and wine, so do not be afraid to try something new.
-Remember that food and wine matching have to be your game and not your burden.
+Remember that food and wine matching must be your game, not your burden.

 If you are just getting to know the wine-culinary world, you can help yourself in the first steps of self-combining food and wine in various ways – including smartphone applications.
 Later, when you know more about wines, you will be able to start exploring and searching for your favorite combinations.
-You may stay in more general combinations that will be recommended by your apps from your phone, but it may rely on you to the micro level, where you will, according to your knowledge and taste, choose the exact wine of your favorite winemaker.
+You may stay in more general combinations that your apps will recommend from your phone.
+Still, it may rely on you to the micro-level, where you will choose the exact wine of your favorite winemaker according to your knowledge and taste.
 Enjoy food and wine matching!
 You can read more about food and wine matching on this blog.